-The building has architectural merit and retains much of its original decorative features and detailing.
-The architectural detailing and its prominent position on a corner plot give the building a dominating presence and high townscape value.
-The building has historical associations with a notorious local spirit merchant, John Taylor Dulce, who demolished an Elizabethan public house in order to construct this building.
-The earlier building featured in the colliers and miners riots of August 1824 when a company of regulars from the Staffordshire Yeomanry were mounted in the public house yard to control rioters, making the site historically interesting.
-30 Market Place An early-mid C19th, 3 storey building of brick construction.
+30 Market Place Staffordshire Yeomanry were mounted in the public house yard to control rioters, making the site historically interesting.
+An early-mid C19th, 3 storey building of brick construction.
 It retains all original 2/2 timber sash windows to the first and second floors, all of which have moulded stone architraves.
 The windows to the ground floor are also original 8/1 timber sashes.
 The ground floor is stone and has classical architectural detailing including three stone Doric columns.
 The building displays an important aspect of the area's social and economic development in that it has been in continuous use as a bank since its construction.
 In addition, the building has high architectural merit with a largely unaltered principal elevation and classical detailing which make a positive contribution to the largely unaltered streetscape of Market Steet.
-34-39 Lower High Street One family a service of the service A group of four late C18th , three storey buildings of brick construction.
+34-39 Lower High Street A group of four late C18th , three storey buildings of brick construction.
 To the ground floor, there are later added late 19th century shop fronts which, as a group, mostly retain their timber console brackets, pilasters and moulded timber stallrisers as well as decorative mullions.
 To the first and second floor there are original 8/8 timber sashes with painted skewed stone lintels and key stones.
-The buildings have architectural interest and merit, being good examples of largely intact historic shop fronts which make a positive contribution to the Market Place conservation area and allow for a better understanding of the area's economic and social history

-A row of five late C19th/early 20th three storey buildings of brick construction with slate roofs and shop units to ground floor.
+The buildings have architectural interest and merit, being good examples of largely intact historic shop fronts which make a positive contribution to the Market Place conservation area and allow for a better understanding of the area's economic and social history 46, 47, 48 and 49 Upper High Street A row of five late C19th/early 20 th three storey buildings of brick construction with slate roofs and shop units to ground floor.
 The buildings are in smooth red brick with string courses and original 2/2 timber sliding sash windows.
 The units alternate between gables with timber panelling and large dormer roof windows with casements.
-Some of the ground floor shop units are original, but all have retained their timber pilasters and fascia with console brackets and dentil work

-The row has architectural interest in terms of its quality of design and the retention of many of its original features, including to the shop fronts.
+Some of the ground floor shop units are original, but all The row has architectural interest in terms of its quality of design and the retention of many of its original features, including to the shop fronts.
 Together the buildings contribute positively to the setting of the streetscape leading into the market place and the appearance of the conservation area.